Welcome to Dravida dasa's Padma Productions!

 who has ever heard Srila Prabhupada speak, either in person or

-on tape, knows that he often quoted the original Sanskrit verses
+on tape, knows that he often quoted the original

 from scriptures like Bhagavad-gita and Srimad Bhagavatam.

-This establishes the Absolute authority of the discourse, he explained,
+This establishes the Absolute authority of the

 and he encouraged his followers to do the same.
 This tape contains

-all the verses Srila Prabhupada would most often quote from the Bhagavatam
+would most often quote from the Bhagavatam

 in his lectures and purports.
 In other words, it contains the essence

-of the Bhagavatam's philosophy.
+Bhagavatam's philosophy.
 Inspirational and instructive.

 90-min.

-cassette: $7.00
+audiocassette: $7.00

-4. Summary of
+4. Summary

-Lord Krsna's Vrndavana Pastimes
+of Lord Krsna's Vrndavana Pastimes listen

 to audio clip